Winter Farmers Markets

 You can also check out our Local Harvest listing.

 When & Where All markets are held indoors on Saturdays and Sundays from November through March.
-The dates and locations of markets during the 2013-14 winter season will be posted in the fall.
+The dates and locations of markets this season are posted on our 2014-2015 Calendar page.
 Click on "Sign up for farmers market emails" to receive a reminder before each market with the date, time and location as well as a list of scheduled vendors.
 Please keep in mind that not every vendor will be at each market, so the best way to find out which vendors and products will be available at a particular market is to join our email list.

 What You'll Find at the Markets The vendors at Faith in Place farmers markets sell a wide variety of goods, including produce (when available), frozen cuts of meat, honey, salsa, jam, mushrooms, granola, ice-cream, bread and other baked goods, hand-spun yarn and soap.
 Everything you'll find at our markets comes directly from a farm located within 250 miles of Chicago or is produced by vendors who use locally and sustainably grown goods for at least 25% of their ingredients.